pdxrod/clearcut-spring/README.md

 `Converting (firstName: Justin, lastName: Penrose-Smythe) into (firstName: JUSTIN, lastName: PENROSE-SMYTHE)` and so on - the 'name processor' just makes names upper case and inserts them into a database.

-Then navigate to curl http://localhost:8080/greeting?name=Alan in a browser, and you should see some JSON like this:
+Then navigate to http://localhost:8080/greeting?name=Alan in a browser, and you should see some JSON like this:

      {"content":"Hello, Alan!","_links":{"self":{"href":"http://localhost:8080/greeting?name=Alan"}}}